sergiofgonzalez/python-workbench/part_4-web-apps/part-i-python-apis/01_basic-api-concepts/README.md

 + Reading and understanding the requirements of an API specification.
 + Structuring the application in a data layer, application layer, and interface layer.
-+ Implementing API endpoints using FastAPI
++ Implementing API endpoints using FastAPI.
-+ Implementing data validation models using pydantic
++ Implementing data validation models using pydantic.
-+ Testing the API with Swagger UI
++ Testing the API with Swagger UI.

 ## Intro